FictChar/airbnc_project/README.md

 Buld every function from the most simple step to the most complex and tested it.
 Once all of them were working I added them to the seed and run the seed-run using the command node run-seed.js.

-This can also be tested on pqsl by connectin to the databse and querying the data.
+This can also be tested on pqsl by connecting to the database and querying the data.

+# Querying the data

+# Creating a dev dtb

+Add new dev database to the setup.sql file

+npm run create-dbs to test

+Add a new seed script to differentiate the test and dev, and which database we want to insert and what data.

+Moving on we'll need to create a new variable envioronment .env for the dev db.
+Change .env to .env.test and create .env.development, each of them will provide info for one of the db.

+Set an envioronment variable on the seed-test and seed-dev scripts on the package.json.

+Then store ENV as a variable on the connection file.

+It's time to create a new index.js file inside the data folder to store the test and dev data making it accesible when needed.
+Also created an ENV variable here that help us get the right data depending on the command we run.